SABC 1: As the combined TV2/TV3 network and TV4

 In 1980, the SABC announced plans to introduce a network for Black South Africans by 1982.
 The service was intended to broadcast for three hours on weekdays, with extended hours on weekends.
 Similar to SABC TV, it would be funded through a combination of advertising revenue and government grants.

 On 31 December 1981, two new services were launched: TV2, which broadcast in Zulu and Xhosa, and TV3, which broadcast in Sotho and Tswana.
-Both channels were aimed at an urban Black audience and operated on a timeshared radio frequency.
+Both channels were aimed at an urban Black audience and operated on a timeshared frequency.
 The main network, now called TV1, continued to divide its programming equally between English and Afrikaans, as it had before.
 Both TV2 and TV3 also included selected programmes in English, as the language remained a lingua franca for urban Black audiences and was the preferred language for many print media outlets targeting this demographic.
 The channel had a gala opening, unlike SABC TV (TV1 from then) which had a simpler launch.
 From 31 December 1982, the TV2 and TV3 services split to cater to language groups: TV2 for the Nguni areas (Zulu and Xhosa) and TV3 for the Sotho areas (Sotho, Northern Sotho and Tswana).
 TV2 had a limited coverage area on its own, being dotted to a few coastal cities in the Republic proper (including Cape Town) and the northeast, while TV3 broadcast in the more populous inland area, which also included parts of Bophuthatswana.
 In Johannesburg, both TV2 and TV3 were carried.
 The coverage map of the services depended on factors such as areas with electricity, as well as large concentration of the target languages.
 Both channels produced children's programming in the local languages, as well as dubs of foreign animated series such as Rabobi, a dub of the 1960s Spider-Man cartoon in the Zulu language, seen on TV2.

 In 1985, a new service called TV4 was introduced, offering sports and entertainment programming.
 It utilised the same frequency as TV2 and TV3, which ceased broadcasting at 9:30 pm each evening.
+Such a starting time (later brought forward to 9pm) was based on the government's belief that the black audience of TV2/TV3 was expected to be asleep when TV4 started.
+Moreover, The Cosby Show, formerly seen on TV1, moved to TV4.
 By 1991, the two networks (TV2 and TV3) merged with TV4, creating TV2/3/4, adding more imported entertainment during pre-9pm hours, unbalancing the black programming.